-The members of the Company's Board of Directors as at 31 December 2022 and at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2022.
+The members of the Company's Board of Directors as at 31 December 2023 and at the date of this report are presented on page 1.
+All of them were members of the Board of Directors throughout the year ended 31 December 2023, unless otherwise specified.